Andy Zaltzman: Radio

-The Bugle
+Podcasting

 Zaltzman has co-hosted The Bugle, a weekly satirical comedy podcast, since 2007.

 From October 2007 until June 2016, the podcast was hosted by Zaltzman with John Oliver.
 In June 2016, Oliver left the show because of other commitments.
 The show was officially relaunched on 24 October 2016.
 Producer Chris Skinner remained on the show along with Zaltzman and a rotating group of co-hosts.
 The first set of new co-hosts included Wyatt Cenac (US), Hari Kondabolu (US), Tiff Stevenson (UK), Nish Kumar (UK), Alice Fraser (Australia), Anuvab Pal (India), Tom Ballard (Australia) and Helen Zaltzman (UK).

 The Bugle was hosted by The Times until December 2011 and the podcast has since been independent, relying upon listeners' contributions to continue.

 In 2016 the podcast relaunched and became a member of the Radiotopia podcast network.
 In December 2018 it was announced that The Bugle would be leaving Radiotopia.

-Other radio, podcast and TV

-In July 2009 Zaltzman hosted a Saturday morning show on BBC Radio 5 Live entitled Yes, It's The Ashes, taking a comic look at the 2009 Ashes.

-Zaltzman presented his own four-part BBC Radio 4 programme in December 2009 entitled Andy Zaltzman's History of the Third Millennium, Series 1 of 100.
-Also featuring Rory Bremner and Bridget Christie, the show contained stand-up and sketches focusing on the last 10 years.

-Zaltzman was a regular co-host, along with comedians Al Murray and Rebecca Front, of the satirical news programme 7 Day Sunday (also broadcast as 7 Day Saturday).
-The show had been running on BBC Radio 5 Live since starting in January 2010.

-Zaltzman is also an occasional guest on the online cricket radio commentary station Test Match Sofa and on Talksport's cricket show Howzat.
-More recently he has appeared on Test Match Sofas successor www.guerillacricket.com and was an occasional member of the team when they broadcast the programme from a central London sports bar for the 2015 Ashes.

-He has appeared on The Weekly with Charlie Pickering on ABC Television in Australia since 2015.

-In 2016 Zaltzman became the scorer for Test Match Special on BBC Radio 4 on the Sri Lankan tour of England.
-From 10 June 2016, he hosted Zaltzman's Summer of Sport podcast published by The Guardian.
+Zaltzman played the host of The Bug podcast in 2020's Watch Dogs: Legion, alongside his Bugle co-host Alice Fraser.
+The show is highly satirical and takes direct inspiration from The Bugle in its approach and delivery.

 From 17 November 2017, he co-hosted The Urnbelievable Ashes with Felicity Ward, a podcast published by the Australian Broadcasting Corporation.

-In 2017 he wrote and performed a three-part series on ancient philosophy including Stoicism, Epicureanism and Cynicism for BBC Radio 4.

-In 2018, along with comedian and occasional The Bugle co-host Anuvab Pal, he wrote and performed in Empire-ical Evidence, a look at the rise and fall of the British Empire produced for BBC Radio 4.
+Television